 Extra information to help with assessments or applications

 Government agency protocol information

-- Visit the ACC's website for the protocol between the Ministry of Education and ACC [PDF, 203KB] (external link) , clarifying the respective funding roles and responsibilities for assistive technology.
+Download the ACC's protocol between the Ministry of Education and ACC.
+This clarifies the respective funding roles and responsibilities for assistive technology.

 Applying for joint funding

-- Download the joint funding information sheet [DOC, 327 KB] to decide whether to apply for joint funding (between the Ministry of Education and Ministry of Health).
+Download the joint funding information sheet to decide whether to apply for joint funding (between the Ministry of Education and Ministry of Health).

 Auditory Processing Disorder (APD) information sheet

-- Download the Auditory Processing Disorder information sheet [DOCX, 63 KB] for information on how to support students with APD.
+Download the Auditory Processing Disorder information sheet for information on how to support students with APD.